-The objective of this research is to present and analyze the driving performance profiles of drivers with some brain pathology in rural driving environment, by means of a simulator experiment.
-The brain pathologies examined are Alzheimer's Disease (AD), Parkinson's Disease (PD), Mild Cognitive Impairment (MCI) and some others (Rem Behaviour Disorder, Primary Progressive Aphasia, Progressive Supranuclear Palsy, Dementia, Depression, Frontotemporal Dementia and others).
-Various driving performance measures are examined, e.g. mean speed, lateral position, steering angle, headway, reaction time at unexpected events etc. and the driving performance of drivers impaired by the brain pathologies is compared to that of healthy controls by means of descriptive statistics.
-The paper starts with a presentation of a large driving simulator experiment, in which the driving performance of the impaired and healthy drivers was examined in different driving scenarios, followed by a thorough neurological and neuropsychological assessment of all participants.
+The objective of this research is to examine the driving performance profiles of drivers with some brain pathology in rural driving environment, by means of a simulator experiment.
+The brain pathologies examined are Alzheimer's Disease (AD), Parkinson's Disease (PD), Mild Cognitive Impairment (MCI) and some others.
+Various driving performance measures are examined, e.g. mean speed, lateral position, steering angle, headway, reaction time at unexpected events etc. and the driving performance of patients with brain pathologies is compared to that of healthy controls of similar demographic characteristics by means of descriptive statistics.
+The paper starts with a presentation of a large driving simulator experiment, in which the driving performance of patients with cerebral diseases and healthy drivers was examined in different driving scenarios, followed by a thorough neurological and neuropsychological assessment of all participants.
 The existing sample size and characteristics are presented next, followed by a description of the results which are presented and discussed, and some concluding remarks are provided.